-Mental Health consciousness might just be as simple as understanding that we need to take better care of ourselves, our stress levels, and our minds.
-But for some of us, it might mean that we’re working to break down the stigmas around a mental health issue we, or a loved one struggle with.
+Mental Health consciousness might just be as simple as understanding that we need to take better care of ourselves, our stress levels, our minds, and being open to potential new aids like cannabis.
+This is actually a herbal remedy and it has been proven to be extremely effective in calming anxious thought processes, helping people who struggle with their mental health to find a little light.
+Click here to find out more.r some of us, it might mean that we’re working to break down the stigmas around a mental health issue we, or a loved one struggle with.
 Or there are some of us are just trying to survive.

 Over the years, it’s given me a lot more empathy for others, but I still the rare occasion where I see someone struggling and think to myself how maybe they just need to get their shit together.
 This is bullshit, judgmental thinking (that I sometimes also apply to myself), and it isn’t what I really believe, it’s conditioning.
 And stigma.

 But this post isn’t about me.
 It’s about mental health–which in my opinion should just be called HEALTH.
 And mental illnesses should be treated just as consciously as broken arms, or cancer, or diabetes.